 The traveling part of the digital nomad life can be a bit trickier for introvert people.
 But that doesn’t mean that they can’t, won’t or shouldn’t travel.
 Not at all!

 Introverts are just as interested in other cultures and countries as extroverts are.
 They want to go out and make great experiences and once-in-a-lifetime-memories.
 They only might do it differently.

 But that’s actually where the digital nomad life comes in handy.
 Digital Nomads are no hardcore backpackers.
 They take their time when traveling, usually stay a few weeks or months in one place before moving on.
 They are working a big portion of the day so they don’t rush from one sightseeing tour to another.

 When you are free to schedule your working hours whenever you want you can also easily avoid big crowds at the most popular sights by going there, for example, on a Monday morning instead of a Saturday afternoon.

 Digital nomads don’t stay in hostel dorms with many people around or do couchsurfing.
 They usually rent apartments for the time being where they have their own little private space.
 No need to spend 24/7 with other travelers in a dorm room.
 That’s perfect for introverts.
 They can go out on day trips and explore the region but always have a place to come back to and recharge.

-There a usually many events in every place where you get to meet new people.
+There are usually many events in every place where you get to meet new people.
 Or you can use coworking spaces.
 In case you are really shy that means you have to overcome your shyness every once in a while and force yourself out there.
-Otherwise you will end up very lonely and hardly anyone really enjoys that.
+Otherwise, you will end up very lonely and hardly anyone really enjoys that.